 You may not be able to talk to the lenders or cash advance companies directly any more even if you want to.
 Language in the contract may not allow you to talk contact the funder directly

-You may not have influence over the final settlement agreement.
+You may not have influence or say in the final agreement.

-The contract you sign take power and decisions out of your hands and puts much of it in the hands of the debt settlement companies.
+The contract you sign take power and decisions out of your hands and puts much of it in the hands of a 3rd party.

-Other options and alternatives to contracting with debt settlement companies and closing your business checking account
+Other options to closing your business checking account

 Contact the lenders directly and try to discuss your financial situation and reach an agreement with the lenders yourself.

 Payoff the merchant cash advances with other loans if the balances are low enough

 Discuss your financial situation with a business attorney